Peter Bruce

 Sir Peter George Bruce, FRS, FRSE, FRSC is a British chemist, and Wolfson Professor of Materials in the Department of Materials at the University of Oxford.
-In 2018, he was appointed as Physical Secretary and Vice President of the Royal Society.
+Between 2018 and 2023, he served as Physical Secretary and Vice President of the Royal Society.
 Bruce is a founder and Chief Scientist of the Faraday Institution.

 Education

 Bruce was educated at Aberdeen Grammar School and the University of Aberdeen where he was awarded a Bachelor of Science degree in 1978 and a PhD in 1982.
 He completed his PhD research on lithium ion conducting solid electrolytes under the supervision of Prof. A.R.
 West.

 Research

 Bruce's primary research interests are in the fields of materials chemistry and electrochemistry; with a particular emphasis on energy storage materials for lithium and sodium batteries.
 He is interested in the fundamental science of ionically conducting solids and intercalation compounds, the synthesis of new materials with new properties or combinations of properties, understanding these properties and exploring their applications in energy storage.
 Although ionically conducting solids represent the starting point for much of his research, he has extended his interests beyond the confines of this subject alone.
 His current research interests include cathode materials, solid state batteries and the Li-air battery.

-Bruce has published over 370 papers in this area and has been recognized as a highly cited researcher by the Web of Science Group each year since 2015.
+Bruce has published over 390 papers in this area and has been recognized as a Highly Cited Researcher by the Web of Science Group each year since 2015.